-Vivid Images in Motion the biggest dance concert since COVID-19 - el Don News
+"Vivid Images in Motion" the biggest dance concert post COVID-19 - el Don News

 “It’s exciting to work with new choreographers.
 Joshua is now back as a professor,” said SAC dancer Anayeli Uriostegui who headlined 3 pieces during the concert.

-Lillyana Ramirez, SAC graduate, came back to perform at Phillips Hall “I am looking forward to dancing with new dancers.”
+Lillyana Ramirez, a SAC graduate, came back to perform at Phillips Hall “I am looking forward to dancing with new dancers.”

 The concert was full of bright colors and social justice pieces honoring casualties in recent world conflicts and natural disasters like the Maui fires which took 97 lives, and nearly 9 thousand casualties from Gaza.

-The ticket price was $10 for general admission.
+Tickets were $10 for general admission.